Can you paint over drylok? That’s a question from one of my readers!

 Yes, it’s possible to paint over drylok.
 Mostly, painting over drylok will require latex or acrylic paints.
 But, you should only paint once the basal coats dry.

 Remember, metal and wood are exceptions to drylok paint.
-If used on these surfaces, it won’t hold up well as you would expect.
+It won’t hold up well as you would expect if used on these surfaces.

 How Many Coats of Drylok Should I do?